 • science-based subjects.

-If you're a graduate from a non IT-related subject, you could take a relevant postgraduate conversion qualification.
+If you're a graduate from a non IT-related subject, you could take a relevant postgraduate qualification in IT and business skills.
 Search postgraduate courses in computer science.

 Skills